Chatterino/qtkeychain/ReadMe.txt

 In unsupported environments QtKeychain will report an error.
 It will not store any data unencrypted unless explicitly requested (setInsecureFallback( true )).

 **License:** QtKeychain is available under the [Modified BSD License](http://www.gnu.org/licenses/license-list.html#ModifiedBSD).
 See the file COPYING for details.

+# Changes made in this fork (Chatterino/qtkeychain)
+Added `#undef singals` in libsecret.cpp to fix compilation.